 These classes also increase his competitiveness in the job market since many of these applications did not exist when he originally earned his degrees.

 Another thing James did to take the focus off of his unemployment status was to add professional testimonials right on his resume.
 He specifically added one for his last place of employment so that it shows he did not leave on bad terms or his own doing.

 If James listed all his public relations jobs on his resume he might risk age discrimination in his job search.
 To avoid this problem, here's what he did:

-With only 13 years of experience showing on James's resume, an employer will deduce that James is at least 35 years old (see my dates-on-resume formula for more details), which James thinks will appeal to his potential employer.
+With only 12 years of detailed experience showing on James's resume, an employer will deduce that James is a middle-aged candidate (see my dates-on-resume formula for more details), which James thinks will appeal to his potential employer.